Skip to main content

 Dyslexia?
 People Often Fail to See the Bright, Intelligent Child You Know

 Raising a dyslexic child can be bewildering.
-Teachers often fail to see the bright inquisitive intelligence and simply focus on the failures.
+Teachers often fail to see the bright, inquisitive intelligence and simply focus on the failures.

 Reports with “could do better”, “lazy!”, “Does not try”, “Does not listen”, and other equally destructive labels are not uncommon.